mar-file-system/marfs/doc-src/install.rst

 Capacity Units
 --------------
-Each capacity unit (cap) is a ZFS zpool on a block in a pod :)
+Each capacity unit (cap) is a datastore on a ZFS zpool on a block in a pod :)

 Dependencies
 ============